-For example, in "Quantum Reading Vs. the Rabbit Hole," my holiday-season extravaganza, the five books I ended up reading simultaneously could not have been more different: one highlighted a 20th century indigenous/settlers land-rights conflict in New Mexico; one the shift from hunting-gathering to agriculture many millennia ago; one a 4th century institutional crisis in the formation of the Catholic Church; one a 19th century argument between a Russian anarchist and the Marxist orthodoxy he had disavowed; one an 8th century Chinese poet struggling to find a balance between worldly fame and spiritual renown.
+In "Quantum Reading vs. the Rabbit Hole," my holiday-season extravaganza, the five books I ended up reading simultaneously could not have been more different: one highlighted a 20th century indigenous/settlers land-rights conflict in New Mexico; one the shift from hunting-gathering to agriculture many millennia ago; one a 4th century institutional crisis in the formation of the Catholic Church; one a 19th century argument between a Russian anarchist and the Marxist orthodoxy he had disavowed; one an 8th century Chinese poet struggling to find a balance between worldly fame and spiritual renown.

-The thread that ended up holding them together was the concept of a "primal matrix" I borrowed from one of the books and applied to all of them.
-The "revelatory turn" I took was toward an event happening right then, one quite disturbing to me given my professional history: the calamitous spectacle of those three university presidents flailing away at the Congressional hearing focused on antisemitism on college campuses, which laid bare the "critical condition" the "idea of the American university" is in now, cultures at war with one another in the most helter-skelter ways, a critique I've had simmering in the back of my head for years.
+The thread that ended up weaving them together was the concept of a "primal matrix" I borrowed from one of the books and applied to all of them.
+The revelatory turn I took was toward an event happening right then, one quite disturbing to me given my professional history: the calamitous spectacle of those three university presidents flailing away at the Congressional hearing focused on antisemitism on college campuses, which laid bare "the dire state of the 'idea of the university' in the American culture right now" (72), cultures at war with one another in the most helter-skelter ways, a critique I've had simmering in the back of my head for years.

-In "The Medium Is the Hyperobject," two intellectual titans-Marshall McLuhan and Timothy Morton-one on each side of the two-generation interim that spanned my professorial career, end up threaded together not on the basis of any obvious set of common interests but via "a sort of Einsteinian wormhole" that opened between them, "making weirdly palpable what we now call, most generally, the postmodernist epoch, the former book facing toward it just before it arrived, the latter gazing back at it just after it passed, ancestor and descendent suddenly 'seeing' one another, at least in the alternate universe of my imagination," eye to eye for the first/last time.
+In "The Medium Is the Hyperobject," two intellectual titans-Marshall McLuhan and Timothy Morton-one on each side of the two-generation interim that spanned my professorial career, end up threaded together not on the basis of any obvious set of common interests but via "a sort of Einsteinian wormhole" that opened between them, "making weirdly palpable what we now call, most generally, the postmodernist epoch, the former book facing toward it just before it arrived, the latter gazing back at it just after it passed, ancestor and descendent suddenly 'seeing' one another, at least in the alternate universe of my imagination" (105-6), eye to eye for the first time.

-The "revelatory turn" I took was toward the "medium" (McLuhan's keyword) to which they both instinctively defaulted: "the book," quotation marks meant to emphasize its role not as a material artifact but as a cultural icon, a "hyperobject" (Morton's keyword), that "generic tabernacle within which the ideology of Western patriarchy, power, and privilege has been ensconced serially for more than a millennium-at least since the codification of the orthodox Christian Bible in the 4th and 5th centuries CE-including during the postmodernist era, which was addicted to it, especially in the academy, the ultimate in self-congratulatory, self-contradictory duplicity," one that impacted my own professional "progress" in the deleterious ways I document in the testimony/manifesto that concludes the essay.
+The revelatory turn I took was toward the "medium" (McLuhan's keyword) to which they both instinctively defaulted: "the book," quotation marks meant to emphasize its role not as a material artifact but as a cultural icon, a "hyperobject" (Morton's keyword), that "generic tabernacle within which the ideology of Western patriarchy, power, and privilege has been ensconced serially for more than a millennium-at least since the codification of the orthodox Christian Bible in the 4th and 5th centuries CE" (107), including in the contemporary academy-one that impacted my own professional progress in the ways I document in the narrative that concludes the essay.